jordanprog86/RONEL-OS/README.md

 # RONEL OS

 A simple operating system written in C++ that boots up and runs a calculator program.
+You can build it on Linux or Ubuntu
+## DEMO

 ## Features
 - Custom bootloader